jacob-8/kitbook/packages/kitbook/src/docs/1-get-started.md

 "kitbook:preview": "vite preview --mode kitbook",
 ```

+- Run `npm kitbook` or `pnpm kitbook` to get going!

-That's all you need to do to get started.
-Upon running the `kitbook` script the first time, it will automatically copy the needed Kitbook routes folder into your `src/kitbook` directory.
+*Since this will be your first time running the `kitbook` plugin in your package, it will automatically copy a needed Kitbook routes folder into your `src/kitbook` directory, as well as a function to adjust your `svelte.config.js` file when in `kitbook` mode.
+We will explain how to customize your kitbook by modifying those items later.*

-## Customize
-- After first running `pnpm kitbook`, then you can add a title and githubURL in `src/kitbook/(main)/+layout.svelte`
-- for a library, update your package.files entry to skip .svx, .md, and .variants.ts files.

 ## Kitbook utilizes [MDSvex](https://mdsvex.pngwn.io/)
 - Extensions in `mdsvex.config.js` are set to `['.md', '.svx']` to allow for a powerful combination: